dgrtwo/dgrtwo.github.com/_posts/2017-08-09-trump-followup.md

 * **Early days**: All of Trump's tweets until late 2011 came from the Web Client.
 * **Other platforms**: There was then a burst of tweets from TweetDeck and TwitLonger Beta, but these disappeared.
 Some exploration (shown later) indicate these may have been used by publicists promoting his book, though some ([like this one from TweetDeck](https://twitter.com/realdonaldtrump/status/146994336670822400)) clearly either came from him or were dictated.
 * **Starting the Android**: Trump's first tweet from the Android was in [February 2013](https://twitter.com/realdonaldtrump/status/298972696438521857), and it quickly became his main device.
 * **Campaign**: The iPhone was introduced only when Trump announced his campaign by 2015.
-It was clearly used by one or more of his staff, because by the end of the campaign.
+It was clearly used by one or more of his staff, because by the end of the campaign it made up a majority of the tweets coming from the account.
 (There was also an iPad used occasionally, which was lumped with several other platforms into the "Other" category).
-The iPhone reduced its activity after the
+The iPhone reduced its activity after the election and before the inauguration.
-* **Switch to iPhone**: Trump's last Android tweet was on [March 25th, 2017](https://twitter.com/realdonaldtrump/status/845646761704243200), and a few days later [Trump's staff confirmed he'd switched to using an iPhone](https://www.theverge.com/2017/3/29/15103504/donald-trump-iphone-using-switched-android).
+* **Trump's switch to iPhone**: Trump's last Android tweet was on [March 25th, 2017](https://twitter.com/realdonaldtrump/status/845646761704243200), and a few days later [Trump's staff confirmed he'd switched to using an iPhone](https://www.theverge.com/2017/3/29/15103504/donald-trump-iphone-using-switched-android).

 Which devices did Trump use himself, and which did other people use to tweet for him?
 To answer this, we could consider that **Trump almost never uses hashtags, pictures or links** in his tweets.
 Thus, the percentage of tweets containing one of those features is a proxy for how much others are tweeting for him.